Who is responsible for this tax?

 Private-Party Purchases and Standard Presumptive Values

 Standard presumptive value (SPV) is used to calculate sales tax on private-party sales of all types of used motor vehicles purchased in Texas.
-It is also used to calculate use tax on motor vehicles brought into Texas.
+It is also used to calculate use tax on motor vehicles brought into Texas that were purchased from a private-party out of state.
 For more information, please see Private-Party Purchases and Standard Presumptive Values.

 - Sales: 6.25 percent of sales price, minus any trade-in allowance.
 The taxable value of private-party purchases of used motor vehicles may be based on the standard presumptive value.